aziontech/azion-console-kit/README.md

 ## Introduction 📖

-Azion Console Kit is a front-end development kit made in Vue/Vite with the PrimeVue and Tailwind framework that allows you to run a customized [Azion Console](https://console.azion.com/) UI.
+**Azion Console Kit** is a front-end development kit made in Vue/Vite with the PrimeVue and Tailwind framework that allows you to run a customized [Azion Console](https://console.azion.com/) interface.

 This project is part of Azion, an edge computing platform that allows you to build and run applications anywhere.
 You'll find our products and services on it. 🚀